Planning and Design

 September 1, 2023

 The previous post presented planning as a computational problem: navigation within a state space.
-The key insight was that planning presupposes a domain - objects, predicates, actions, goals - and...
+The key insight was that planning presupposes a domain model - what the series calls domain...

 Representations: Product Management vs Service Design